-- a) Provide a framework for the public exhibition of strategic planning documents. - b) Provide an opportunity for public participation in the strategic planning process. - c) Establish a clear process and expectations of how public views are considered in the strategic planning process. - d) Identify strategic planning documents that will be placed on public exhibition. - e) To ensure community participation is carried out in accordance with the Environmental Planning & Assessment Act and Regulation.
+- a) Provide a framework for the public exhibition of strategic planning documents. - b) Provide an opportunity for public participation in the strategic planning process. - c) Establish a clear process and expectations of how public views are considered in the strategic planning process. - d) Identify strategic planning documents that will be placed on public exhibition. - e) To ensure community participation is carried out in accordance with the EP&A Act and Regulation.

-8.2 Consultation channels
+8.2 Consultation approach channels

-Council will communicate opportunities for participation in the strategic planning process including:
+The consultation approach taken by Council will vary depending on the site and complexity of the proposal.
+Council will communicate opportunities for participation in the strategic planning process including but not limited to:

 - Social media posts

 - Newspaper notices

 - Letters to key stakeholders

 - Flyers in rates notices

-- Letterbox flyer
+- Letterbox flyers

-- Council email banner
+- Council email banners

-- Public displays in the Councils Customer Service Centre, library, shopping centres or other community venues or events
+- Public displays in the Council's Customer Service Centre, library, shopping centres or other community venues or events

 - Council's website